 The above diagram shows expenses for each area of activity.
-Compared to the previous year, the main increase in expenses was for support to dioceses and parishes, as well as expenses for the ecclesiastical heritage grant, within the framework of ecclesiastical cultural heritage return of 16.0%; this can be compared to the weighted index of 12.5% during the corresponding period.
-All asset types in the portfolio contributed positive returns during the period.
+Compared to the previous year, the main increase in expenses was for support to dioceses and parishes, as well as expenses for the ecclesiastical heritage grant, within the framework of ecclesiastical cultural heritage.